Coronavirus: Auckland mum disappointed in checks at international arrivals

-An Auckland mum has been left feeling disappointed and disconcerted by a low-level response at Auckland Airport upon her arrival from Singapore during the Covid-19 crisis.
+An Auckland mum is feeling disappointed and disconcerted by a low-level response at Auckland Airport upon her arrival from Singapore during the Covid-19 crisis.

-Mt Eden businesswoman Maree Glading, who co-founded I Love Pies, returned home this morning after travelling with her young family across central America and south-east Asia for months.
+Mt Eden businesswoman Maree Glading, who co-founded I Love Pies, returned home this morning after travelling with her young family across central America and Southeast Asia for months.

-The 42-year-old said seeing first hand the difference in response between those countries and New Zealand had left her feeling very exposed.
+The 42-year-old said seeing first-hand the difference in response between those countries and New Zealand had left her feeling very exposed.

 "I don't think I'm an expert by any stretch of the imagination, this is just my experience of this morning," Glading said.

-While abroad she had seen a great deal of care including people were wearing masks, wearing gloves while serving food and using hand sanitiser before entering taxis.
+While abroad she had seen a great deal of care, including people wearing masks, wearing gloves while serving food and using hand sanitiser before entering taxis.

 READ MORE: